 50. Do date night in Disney.
 Think that you must have kids to be allowed to do Disney?
 Wrong!
 Disney World isn’t the #1 Honeymoon destination in the world for nothing!
 This place can be very romantic…on any budget.
 Plan ahead to treat your favorite person to a signature dinner at a fancy restaurant, have a romantic picnic on the beach in the moonlight, take a fireworks cruise complete with snacks, or share ice cream and a ride on the carousel!

 51. Keep an eye open for special, limited time only eats.
-This year, Disney’s running its Limited Time Magic promotions in Disney World and Disneyland.
-That means that, from time to time, you’ll find specialty eats and treats that are only available for a limited time.
-These will usually be advertised via a placard at counter service restaurants, or on the menus at table-service restaurants.
-But even if you’re headed to Disney next year or later, you’ll still find specialty menu items for different holidays and promotions, like the red velvet pancakes at Kona Cafe on Valentine’s Day!
+From time to time, you’ll find specialty eats and treats that are only available for a limited time, celebrating anything from the current season or holiday to the latest Disney film production.
+These will usually be advertised via a placard at counter service restaurants, or on the menus at table-service restaurants, like the red velvet pancakes at Kona Cafe on Valentine’s Day!